Linux Hub Requirements

 System Requirements

-This chapter provides a list of requirements for the Linux system on which the Nectar Endpoint Client will be installed.
+This chapter provides a list of requirements for the Linux system on which the Nectar Endpoint Client will be installed as a Hub.

 Platform Requirements

-Nectar Endpoint Client for Linux is supported for the following operating systems:
+Nectar Endpoint Client for Linux Hub is supported for the following operating systems:

 • Red Hat Enterprise Linux (RHEL9) / Rocky Linux / Oracle Linux / AlmaLinux 8 or 9